 Translation Quality Standards – What Do They Mean?

-- Process-oriented: These standards focus on establishing and maintaining a process of translation, review and approval that, when followed diligently by qualified professionals, will consistently result in translations that meet customer expectations.
+ISO standards set out various business processes and best practices that are internationally agreed by experts.
+ISO standards for translation quality focus on establishing and maintaining a process of translation, review and approval that, when followed diligently by qualified professionals, will consistently result in translations that meet customer expectations.

-Some LSPs, including Morningside Translations, have adopted ISO 9001, the world’s most widely recognized quality management standard.
+ISO 9001:2015 is the world’s most widely recognized quality management standard.
 ISO 9001 outlines ways to achieve consistent performance and service at all levels.
-ISO 9001 certification means a quality system that provides the framework for better customer satisfaction, staff motivation and continuous improvement.
+Achieving this certification means a company has created a quality system with a framework for better customer satisfaction, staff motivation and continuous improvement.

-Some verticals have specific translation quality needs that cannot be met by more generalized quality standards.
+Some industries have specific translation quality needs that cannot be met by more generalized quality standards.
 A good example is ISO 13485:2016, which specifies requirements for a quality management system where an organization needs to demonstrate its ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.
-ISO 13485:2016 can also be used by suppliers or external parties that provide product or services to such organizations.
+ISO 13485 can also be used by suppliers or external parties that provide products or services to such organizations.

-LSPs like Morningside Translations that are certified to ISO 13485 collaborate with medical device companies to determine risk management for all of its medical device translations.
+Language service providers (LSPs) like Morningside that are certified to ISO 13485 collaborate with medical device companies to determine risk management for all of its medical device translations.
 With the LSP implementing processes that reduce the potential for product risks, the medical device company reduces its exposure to compliance and legal issues, not to mention risk to customers.

 At the end of the day, it’s all about the people and the process

-Translation quality standards play an important role but they are no substitute for providing on-going training and feedback to translators, as well as arming translators and editors with the necessary resources and information on the subject matter, context in which the translation will be used, etc. Translation teams who are equipped with glossaries, style guides, support materials, and contextual information can produce a translation of much higher quality than those who are just handed a text with no background.
-In these cases, the focus shifts from quality control (checking for mistakes) to quality improvement (producing the best possible translation based on the client’s needs).
+Translation quality standards play an important role but they are no substitute for providing ongoing training and feedback to translators, as well as arming translators and editors with the necessary resources and information on the subject matter, context in which the translation will be used, etc. Translation teams who are equipped with glossaries, style guides, support materials, and contextual information can produce a translation of much higher quality than those who are just handed a text with no background.